Clubs and Societies

 From our students’ earliest years, we seek to develop an enthusiasm and love of artistic and musical expression.
 Beginning in prep, our students explore concepts

 and styles in a fun, no-pressure environment.
-Academic music is studied across the primary school and visual art continues into secondary as an elective.
+Academic music and visual art are studied across the primary school and visual and performing arts continue into secondary as electives.
 Across the school, instrumental music is an opportunity available to all students with expert lessons provided for students.

 Culture and citizenship